felipejoribeiro/my-dev-environment/README.md

 ### Solving the graphicall application's problem:

 For this, it's necessary to install an X Window server for Windows 10, like Xming or X410.
 I installed X410, so i will show how to configure wsl2 to work with the software to solve both the graphical problem and the clipboard problem.
+Now and then is possible to find problems regarding instability.
+Some atention has to be given to this.

 ### Solving Tmux graphical glitches: